wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/ocr-technologies/includes/1-introduction.md

 ## Prerequisites

-To successfully complete this module, you should have basic familiarity with the WinAutomation Console and Process Designer, in addition to basic familiarity with process development and variables.
+To complete this module successfully, you should have basic familiarity with the WinAutomation Console and Process Designer.
+Additionally, you should be familiar with process development and variables.